soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/security-dashboard.md

 To view the Security Dashboard, in the [Office 365 Security &amp; Compliance Center](go-to-the-securitycompliance-center.md), go to **Threat management** \> **Dashboard**.

 > [!NOTE]
 > You must be an Office 365 global administrator, a security administrator, or a security reader to view the Security Dashboard.
-See [Permissions in the Office 365 Security &amp; Compliance Center](permissions-in-the-security-and-compliance-center.md).
+Some widgets require additional permissions to view.
+To learn more, see [Permissions in the Office 365 Security &amp; Compliance Center](permissions-in-the-security-and-compliance-center.md).

 ## Threat Management Summary